History of Art and Architecture

 Celia Rodríguez Tejuca

-Visiting Assistant Professor, Postdoctoral Research Associate in History of Art and Architecture, under the auspices of the Presidential Postdoctoral Fellowship Program
+Visiting Lecturer, Postdoctoral Research Associate in History of Art and Architecture, under the auspices of the Presidential Postdoctoral Fellowship Program

 Incoming PhD Cohort